-The financial product implements a financial strategy focused on investing in international equities, and more specifically in companies operating in the robotics sector.
+The financial product implements a financial strategy focused on investing in international equities, in particular, it seeks to invest in stocks with strong global leadership positions in their sector.
 It also systematically integrates an extra-financial approach, although this is not a determining factor in investment decisions.